 Patient Interview Data:

 A total of 50 patients gave consent to be interviewed.
-Gender distribution comprised of 58% females (n=29) and 42% of males (n=21).
-50% of the patients were aged 61 and over.
-A total of 10 questions were asked during the interview with opportunities for open responses (see Table II).
+Gender distribution comprised of 58% females (n=29) and (42% males n=21) 50% of the patients were aged 61 and over. (see Table II).

-In the interview, 50% (n=25) of patients answered yes when asked if they were offered a chance to wash or clean their hands in the morning and other 50% (n=25) answered no. A total of 84% (n=42) of patients were happy with the facilities offered for hand hygiene and 16% (n=8) answered no. When patients were asked if they were encouraged to wash or clean their hands by staff at specific times such as after using the toilet, before meals or when dirty, 26% (n=13) answered always, 24% (n=12) answered often and 14% (n=7) answered sometimes and remaining 36% of patients (n=18) answered rarely or never.
+In the interview, 50% of patients answered yes when asked if they were offered a chance to wash or clean their hands in the morning.
+A total of 84% of patients were happy with the facilities offered for hand hygiene.
+When patients were asked if they were encouraged to wash or clean their hands by staff at specific times such as after using the toilet, before meals or when dirty, 26% answered always, 24% answered often and 14% answered sometimes and remaining 36% of patients answered rarely or never.

-In the interview, a majority of the patients (84%, n=42) viewed hand hygiene as an important aspect of everyday life and viewed hand hygiene as an important part of preventing infection in hospital (86%).
-From the patients’ experience in hospital, they were asked if they felt that the staff viewed their own hand hygiene as an important part of preventing infection in hospital and 96% (n=48) agreed or strongly agreed.
-When asked if they also thought the staff viewed patient hand hygiene also as an important of preventing infection in hospital, 88% (n=44) agreed or strongly agreed.
-Patients were also asked if they were unable to get to the sink what they preferred for cleaning their hands in hospital and 32% (n=16) reported water and soap, 24% (n=12) preferred hand wipes and 46% (n=23) preferred hand sanitizer.
+In the interview, a majority of the patients (86%) viewed hand hygiene as an important aspect of everyday life and an important part of preventing infection in hospital (96%).
+From the patients’ experience in hospital, they were asked if they felt that the staff viewed their own hand hygiene as an important part of preventing infection in hospital and 96% agreed or strongly agreed.
+When asked if they also thought the staff viewed patient hand hygiene also as an important of preventing infection in hospital, 88% agreed or strongly agreed.
+Patients were also asked if they were unable to get to the sink what they preferred for cleaning their hands in hospital and 32% reported water and soap, 23% preferred hand wipes and 44% preferred hand sanitizer.

 Open Responses